isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-3-oct-dec-2020/2020-10-13-betel-chewing.md

 Growing concerns about betel chewing’s long-term effects on health likely played a part in deterring youths from picking up the habit, and perhaps nudged some older people into reducing their chewing frequency.
 While *sirih* is a common ingredient in traditional Malay medicine, betel chewing from the 1930s onwards became increasingly associated with oral cancer.
 The purported dental benefits of chewing betel, such as the strengthening of teeth and gums, were also challenged in popular media.
 That said, Singapore newspapers continued to run health advisories against betel chewing as late as the 1980s, suggesting that such advice was often ignored, particularly among habitual chewers.

 Changing social and cultural attitudes were, perhaps, greater contributing factors to the quid’s demise in Singapore.
-Once socially acceptable, betel-stained teeth were increasingly perceived as unsightly, thanks to the circulation of images in mass media of “beautiful” people with spotless,gleaming teeth.
-Negative perceptions werealso reinforced by unflattering portrayals of chewers in Asian literature.
+Once socially acceptable, betel-stained teeth were increasingly perceived as unsightly, thanks to the circulation of images in mass media of “beautiful” people with spotless, gleaming teeth.
+Negative perceptions were also reinforced by unflattering portrayals of chewers in Asian literature.
 In a short story published in the Malay-language newspaper *Berita Harian* in 1964, the protagonist was so repulsed by his wife’s betel-stained teeth that “he wanted to jump from the window”.[^41] Meanwhile, the effect of red-stained lips caused by betel chewing, often coveted by women as a marker of beauty, was achieved by cosmetics, which replaced the increasingly unfashionable chew.
 In a 1994 feature in *The Straits Times*, Helena Rubenstein’s Rouge Glorious lipstick was touted as “a cross between a shine-less matt lipstick and a long-wearing one with cling-to-the-lip colour but without the betel-nut stain effect”.[^42]

 The habit was also often deemed unsanitary due to the frequent spitting that accompanied the chewing.
 When betel chewing was still widespread in Singapore, walkways and roads in the town area were covered in red blotches of spittle, prompting frequent complaints about defaced environments and hygiene issues.
 One writer expressed disgust at the “revolting scarlet gobs of the betel chewer” that occasionally landed on an unfortunate passer-by.[^43] Newspapers published numerous letters airing similar grievances up until the 1980s.